An Online Testing Tool That Maps Your Digital Competences

 For example, I know professional or social networks such as Meetup, Pinterest, Flickr, LinkedIn, Blogster, Youtube and Twitter.

 For example, I often comment on newspaper articles, write on a blog, share posts on social media or participate actively in a professional network.

 Ability to use technologies and media for teamwork, coordination and collaboration processes

 For example, I have the ability to express an opinion or a feeling to the recipient by using a certain tone when writing a text.

-For example, writing an email quickly and conveying the meaning clearly and without misunderstandings.
+For example, writing an email quickly and that conveys the meaning clearly and without misunderstandings.

-Know the principles of digital collaborations and understand how to coordinate a project in collaboration with a team.
+Know the principles of digital collaborations and understand how to coordinate a project with a team.

 Ability to reconcile behavior, tone, language and technology with regard to context and social relations

 I have a predetermined position on how I will respond to an offensive comment or a rude email.